 Please visit the NHS website for more details of the NHS Test and Trace self-isolation requirements for those:

-- those who have been in contact with someone who has tested positive and has now been told to self- isolate by NHS Test and Trace.
+- Those who are not fully vaccinated, have been in contact with someone who has tested positive and have now been told to self- isolate by NHS Test and Trace.

 Can the bank take this payment to pay my overdraft?

 If your bank account is overdrawn you can request a first right of appropriation of funds.
 This is so that the money can be used for essential bills.